 The above Figure 6.3.3-1 shows how an MA PDU Session is established when (a) the UE indicates support for MP-DCCP-LL and (b) the network accepts to apply MP-DCCP-LL for one or more traffic flows.
 All steps are the same as the steps used to establish an MA PDU Session in Rel-17 specifications.
 The additions to support MP-DCCP-LL are further discussed below.

 1a.
-In the PDU Session Establishment Request the UE indicates (in the 5GSM capability) that it supports the MP-DCCP-LL steering functionality and, possibly, other steering functionalities such as MPTCP and ATSSS-LL.
+In the PDU Session Establishment Request the UE indicates (in the 5GSM capability) that it supports the MP-DCCP-LL steering functionality, inner header compression (IHC), supported compression profile, and, possibly, other steering functionalities such as MPTCP and ATSSS-LL.

 1b.
 The AMF selects an SMF supporting ATSSS.